georgeedwards/docs/source/plugins/plugins.md

 ---
-title: Infrastructure
+title: Plugins
-description: When the NativeScript modules do not provide the native device or platform capability that you need, you can use NativeScript plugins.
+description: How to work with geographical location data in NativeScript.
 position: 1
-slug: plugins-infrastructure
+slug: location
-previous_url: /plugins
+previous_url: /location
 ---

 Plugins